 Grevillea juniperina is a striking, evergreen shrub beloved for its vibrant flowers and fine, needle-like foliage.
 This hardy Australian native has become a favourite in New Zealand gardens, thanks to its versatility, bold colour, and wildlife-friendly nature.
 Whether you're seeking a low-maintenance groundcover, a flowering accent or a statement piece for your landscaping, Grevillea juniperina delivers year-round visual interest and performance.
 On this page, we’ll explore how to grow Grevillea juniperina, its best uses in local gardens, and showcase some exceptional varieties suited to Kiwi conditions.

-Grevillea Red Clusters is a fast-growing shrub renowned for its striking flowers and great foliage.
-Showy clusters of red, spider-like flowers are borne from autumn through until spring.
-They are complemented with small, green-bronze leaves as it grows to 75 cm tall and the same wide.
-Grevillea Red Clusters is commonly included in mixed plantings, added to Mediterranean themed gardens, used for hedging, grown around pool and other living areas, or mass planted on a bank or the like for a magical display.
+Grevillea Fireworks, commonly known as Spider Flower, is a fast-growing shrub renowned for its striking flowers and great foliage.
+Showy clusters of yellow and red, spider-like flowers are borne from autumn through until spring.
+The flowers are complemented with fine, dark green foliage as it grows to 1.5 m tall and the same wide.
+Grevillea Fireworks is commonly included in mixed plantings, added to Mediterranean themed gardens, used for hedging, grown around pool and other living areas, or mass planted on a bank or the like for a magical display.
+It is also well suited to being maintained in a container or planted to brighten a dull spot in the garden.

 Join our community of happy customers.